ChrisKoniniec/ChrisKoniniec.github.io/_posts/2019-04-30-Extract_Transform_Load.md

 Update 5/10/19: Changed create_news_table functions to check for nulls and duplicates.
 Ideally we will be checking for duplicates when uploading to the database.

+Update 5/20/19: Added entity extraction functions for writing to the news org dataframe as well as for separate analysis.

 Overall Steps:
 1. Extract the data from our inputs (webpages, APIs, on-site tables) using a python script on a Compute Engine, and load them into a Google Cloud bucket.
 2. From the bucket, load the data into a CloudSQL database for more permanent storage.